 - Connect the projectors to the corresponding video card outputs of the Screenberry Server with the help of video signal cables.

 - Using the projector’s menu, turn on Test Patterns to confirm that the projected images cover the whole surface of a target projection area (screen) and overlap sufficiently.
 The recommended overlap region is 5 to 15% on each side of the adjacent images.
 Adjust the zoom, lens shift, focus, and position of the projectors, if necessary.*

 Example of the correct projections overlapping in a 4-projector dome setup

-- Make sure that all additional correction settings on the projectors are turned off (like Auto Keystone Correction, Keystone and Geometry Corrections, unnecessary Color Corrections), and no additional functionality (like Picture-in-Picture mode, etc.) is being used.
-Be sure to turn off the projector dynamic contrast / auto-brightness features (Auto Iris / Dynamiс / Smart Eco, etc.).
+- Ensure that all additional correction settings on the projectors are turned off (like Auto Keystone Correction, Keystone and Geometry Corrections, unnecessary Color Corrections), and no additional functionality (like Picture-in-Picture mode, etc.) is being used.
+Confirm that the projector’s dynamic contrast and auto-brightness features (Auto Iris, Dynamic, Smart Eco, etc.) are turned off.